Tips for Making Needle

 this hare was needle felted from the down of Angora rabbits which is more difficult to needle felt than sheep wool.

 Basically, all sorts of wool can be needle felted, although some are not as easy to use as others.
-As a general rule, finer wools are felted faster (that doesn't apply to down).
+As a general rule, finer wools are felted faster (that doesn't apply to down though).

 out particular details in animal anatomy.
 If you get stuck, it may be a good idea to

 Using pictures as a reference is inevitable but not always very helpful, as a 2D picture (or even a set of pictures) often tells surprisingly little about a 3D shape.
-At least at the earlier stages of studying a 3D shape, realistic animal toys, figurines, and sculptures can provide a more useful source of information.
+At least at the earlier stages of studying a 3D shape, realistic animal toys, figurines, and sculptures can provide a more useful reference.